badrap/docs.badrap.io/docs/types/exposed-service.md

 You can check if Shodan.io has identified your exposed service with the following query.
 Replace the example IP address in the query string with your server IP.
 * https://www.shodan.io/search?query=127.0.0.1

+Make sure to pay attention to the "last seen" timestamp in Shodan's information page.
+If the issue was last observed some time ago, it may already be fixed.
+If the issue has been observed recently, the service is likely still exposed.
+Despite what Shodan says, always verify the issue by checking the server itself or by trying to connect to the exposed service.

 ## Suggestions for repair